KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 #### A brief map of the day

-- Introduction to computational thinking, and the importanceof breaking problems down into smaller chunks.
+- Introduction to computational thinking, and the importance of breaking problems down into smaller chunks.
 - Chris (our Teacher) talked about Imposter Syndrome; how we need to learn to just deal with it and how it will never really leave us.
 - High level overview of agile vs waterfall development and also MVP's (Minimum Viable Products)
 - Chris also talked about how the aim of the bootcamp was to mold us into a sort of MVP, so that employers could add to our training and we could develop ourselves further in areas we are interested in.